Tittha Sutta: The parable of the Buddha

 The scripture is about some monks (Bhikkhus) who hear some ascetic Hindus in lively argumentation about whether the world is eternal or not, infinite or not, whether the soul is separate from the body or not.
 They then consulted The Buddha who taught them the parable of the blind men and the elephant: A king has taken an elephant to his palace and asks the city's blind men to examine it.
 When the men felt each part of the elephant, the king asked them, each one, to describe what an elephant is.
 One man has felt the elephant's head and describes it as a pot, another has felt it on the ear and describes it as a basket or a sieve.
 Someone has felt the pastures and describes a plow beetle and someone has felt the legs and talks about tree trunks.
 They have all experienced the elephant in different ways and can not agree on what an elephant is.
 Their conclusions are completely different and they end up in a heated dispute.
 The moral of the matter is that it is a waste of time and energy to determine what it is you are experiencing, as this will necessarily be different.

 Canki Sutta

-The Buddha used the parable of the blind men in error twice.
+The Buddha used the parable of the blind men at least twice.
 The parable in Tittha Sutta is the older of the two famous texts.
 The Buddha also used the parable in Canki Sutta, which is part of Majjhima Nikāya which is the second Nikāya, or the collection in Sutta-Pitaka.
 Canki Sutta is included in the middle part of nikayan, Majjhimapaṇṇāsapāḷi, in the chapter Brāhmaṇa Vagga, where it is sutta number 95.